An Interview with Mitchell Chasin, MD

 If you answered “yes” to these questions, you made a great choice.

-About Dr. Chasin: Dr. Mitchell Chasin is the Medical Director of Reflections Center for Skin & Body, a full-service medical spa in New Jersey.
+About Dr. Chasin: Dr. Mitchell Chasin is a lead cosmetic physician of Reflections Center for Skin & Body, a full-service medical spa in New Jersey.
 After completing his education and training in distinguished medical programs in New York and New Jersey, Dr. Chasin chose to focus solely on aesthetic medicine in the 1990’s.
 He opened his first medical spa in Bridgewater more than ten years ago, and added a second medical spa in Livingston in 2005.
 He is a member of several professional societies dedicated to cosmetic medicine including the American Board of Laser Surgery and the American Academy of Aesthetic Medicine.
 Dr. Chasin is an attending physician at both Overlook Hospital and Somerset Medical Center, he serves as a teacher and lecturer nationwide and he’s frequently asked to appear in broadcast and print media.